BLazzeD21/React-repository-base/README.md

-# 🚀 Welcome my first react application!
+# 🚀 Welcome to the react application!

 ## Development 🛠